The Ironmaster Quick-Lock Dumbbells are one of the best pieces of weight training equipment you can buy for your home gym.

 - If you have the four 22.5 lb. plates from the 120 lb. add-on kit as well as the weights from the 75 lb. set, then the maximum load is 228 lbs.
 (18 lb. bar plus 105 lbs. per side).

 - If you have only the plates from the 75 lb. set, then the max bar weight is 160 lbs.
 (18 lb. bar plus 65 lbs. per side).

 - Price: $99 (Free S&H to lower 48 US states)

 Ironmaster Super Bench, Super Bench Spotting Stand & MORE Accessories

-UPDATE – Mar.
-2019: Ironmaster recently created an upgraded version of the Super Bench, called the Super Bench PRO.
-I go into detail about this new bench in my article on the best adjustable weight benches.
+UPDATE – May 2019: Ironmaster recently created an upgraded version of the Super Bench, called the Super Bench Pro.
+I go into detail about this new bench my Ironmaster Super Bench Pro review and I also talk about it in my article on the best adjustable weight benches.